Berlin-Britz transmitter

 Transmitter Berlin-Britz was a broadcasting facility for medium wave, shortwave and FM on the site of a former tree nursery in Berlin-Britz.
-It was established in 1946 and until 1993 it was the most important transmitter of RIAS.
+It was established in 1946 and until 1993 it was the most important transmitter of RIAS, in American Sector of Berlin during the Cold War.
 It was used by Deutschlandradio until 4 September 2013, and was finally demolished on 18 July 2015.

 The Berlin-Britz transmitter initially used a wire supported between two 30 m tall wooden poles.
 This aerial was replaced in 1947 by a 60 m guyed insulated steel framework mast.
 This mast was replaced in turn in 1948 by two guyed insulated steel framework masts, each with a height of 100 m and which still exist today.
 These masts were extended in subsequent years so that today they are 160 m and 144 m tall and carry FM radio broadcasting antennas.

 Since 1949 the Berlin-Britz transmitter has also been a shortwave transmission facility.
 A dipole aerial aligned in east–west direction was installed.
 A second shortwave broadcasting aerial in the form of a dipole with whole length was built in 1983.

 A cross dipole aerial for the medium wave frequency 990 kHz was built in 1978 to provide better coverage to the former East Germany for RIAS’ first channel.
-This aerial for circular polarization radiated vertically in the ionosphere and permitted good reception of RIAS 1 in the entire former East Germany.
+This aerial for circular polarization radiated vertically towards the ionosphere and permitted good reception of RIAS 1 in the entire former East Germany.
 This aerial was mounted on five guyed masts each with a height of 30.5 m and was shut down at the end of 1995.